Call Button

 Cluster Headache Treatment

-Cluster Headache attacks commonly occur in cycles throughout regular times during the day and will often wake sufferers during the night.
+Cluster Headache attacks occur in cycles throughout regular times during the day and will often wake sufferers during the night.
 Attacks generally last between 15 minutes to 3 hours, and can repeat multiple times per day, or once every couple of days.

-Once headache clinicians offer a cluster headache treatment and expect a significant improvement to occur rapidly in 90% of our patients within the first 6 treatment consultations.
+Once our headache clinicians offer a cluster headache treatment and expect a significant improvement to occur rapidly in 90% of our patients within the first 6 treatment consultations.

 Our Cluster Headaches treatment does not require the use of medication or any surgery, it is non-invasive and is completely safe.